life-at-the-frontier/validation-exercise/docs/study-protocol.md

 ## Author's contributions

 MZ originally conceived the validation study.
-AP designed the qualitative interviews, sampling design and the recruitment of participants.
-AP will conduct the interviews.
+AP and ZR designed the qualitative interviews, sampling design and the recruitment of participants.
+AP and ZR will conduct the interviews.
 LW and MZ created the research materials for the exercise.
 MZ, AP and LW are responsible for the write up of the study protocol and results.
 MZ provides statistical expertise and primary data analysis.
 AP and GP are grant holders.

 ## Funding

 This study is funded by the Nordforsk as part of the life at the frontiers project (project numnber 95193).
 For more details, see [here](https://www.nordforsk.org/projects/life-frontier-impact-social-frontiers-social-mobility-and-integration-migrants).
 LW's time on the study is funded by Sheffield University.

+# References

+Dean, Nema, Guanpeng Dong, Aneta Piekut, and Gwilym Pryce.
+2019.
+‘Frontiers in Residential Segregation: Understanding Neighbourhood Boundaries and Their Impacts’.
+Tijdschrift Voor Economische En Sociale Geografie 110 (3): 271–88. https://doi.org/10.1111/tesg.12316.